meg-gutshall/flatiron-curriculum-notes/html-and-css-continued/bootstrap-framework/introduction-to-bootstrap.md

 #### Columns

 - Bootstrap uses `class="col-"` to create horizontal separation, the default grid allowing for 12 columns.
 - The class name `col-` is followed by either `xs`, `sm`, `md`, or `lg`.
-These indicate the sizes—extra-small, small, medium, or large-which affect the CSS media query break points, or at what size the columns will collapse so that they will no longer be positioned side-by-side.
+These indicate the sizes—extra-small, small, medium, or large-which affect the CSS media query breakpoints, or at what size the columns will collapse so that they will no longer be positioned side-by-side.
   - You can use `-offset` class to shift columns over to the right (i.e. `col-sm-offset-4` will offset the column 4 spaces).
 Following columns will appear to the right of the offset column.
   - You can also use `-push` to push columns right or `-pull` to pull columns left instead of using `-offset`.
 - The number after the second dash indicates the number of units we'd like to span within the 12-unit grid system.
-- Columns can be nested inside one another by inserting a row inside a column adn then inserting additional columns inside of the inner row.
+- Columns can be nested inside one another by inserting a row inside a column and then inserting additional columns inside of the inner row.